emarinri/cassandra-docs/utilities.rst

 Generate a Molecular Connectivity File
 --------------------------------------

-The script ``mcfgen.py`` is a tool that aims to ease the setup of molecular connectivity files from scratch (see section `[sec:MCF_File] <#sec:MCF_File>`__ to learn more about MCFs), as the generation of these files by hand can be error prone.
+The script ``mcfgen.py`` is a tool that aims to ease the setup of molecular connectivity files from scratch (see the :ref:`sec:mcf_file` section to learn more about MCFs), as the generation of these files by hand can be error prone.
 In this section, a pentane MCF will be generated to demonstrate the use of this tool.
 The Transferable Potentials for Phase Equilibria (TraPPE) force field will be used to represent the pentane molecular interactions.
 This force field involves a pairwise-additive 12-6 Lennard-Jones potential to represent the dispersion-repulsion interactions.
 Additionally, bond angles and dihedral angles are represented through harmonic and OPLS functional forms, respectively.
 Bond lengths are kept constant.
 The force field mathematical expression becomes

 .. math::

    \begin{aligned}
-   U = \sum_{angles} K_\theta(\theta-\theta_0)^2 +
+   U = \sum_{angles} K_\theta(\theta-\theta_0)^2 + \\
    \sum_{dihedrals} \frac{1}{2}K_1[1+cos(\phi)]+\frac{1}{2}K_2[1-cos(2\phi)] + \frac{1}{2}K_3[1+cos(3\phi)]+\frac{1}{2}K_4[1-cos(4\phi)] + \\
    \sum_{i} \sum_{i>j} 4 \epsilon_{ij} \left [  \left ( \frac {\sigma_{ij}} { r_{ij} }\right )^{12} - \left ( \frac {\sigma_{ij}} { r_{ij} }\right )^{6}\ \right ]\end{aligned}

 First, generate (or obtain) a PDB file or a CML file.
 To generate a PDB or CML file, software such as Gaussview or Avogadro can be used.
-Alternatively, PDB files can be downloaded from the internet (e.g. www.rcsb.org).
-In this example, a pentane PDB file using the program Gaussview v5.08 was be generated, as shown below.
+Alternatively, PDB files can be downloaded from the internet (e.g., `<https://www.rcsb.org>`_).
+In this example, a pentane PDB file using the program Gaussview v5.08 was generated as shown below.

 .. image:: resources/pdbfile_final.eps
     :align: center